When will energy unit rates change after an Ofgem review?

 Standard variable (SVT)

-Usually changes on the cap start date (e.g., 1 April).
+Changes on the cap start date (next: 1 July 2026).
 Your supplier must tell you about changes, but the cap date is the key timing driver.

 Fixed tariff

 Unit rates typically stay the same until your fixed term ends.
-The cap may change, but your fixed unit rates normally won’t (check your contract).
+The 1 July cap rise won’t touch a true fix — that’s exactly why many households fixed ahead of it (check your contract).

 Tracker / time-of-use

-Key takeaway: The Ofgem review sets the cap level for the next period.
-Your unit rates change when your tariff updates — for most SVTs, that’s the same day the new cap starts.
+Key takeaway: The Ofgem review sets the cap level for the next quarter.
+Your unit rates change when your tariff updates — for most SVTs, that’s the same day the new cap starts (next: 1 July 2026 at 26.11p/kWh electricity and 7.33p/kWh gas).

 What to check now (2 minutes)